 Many people are concerned about how the coronavirus outbreak will affect their insurance policies, whether it be life insurance, travel insurance, or health insurance.
-Your car insurance may be affected, but not when it comes to your premiums (unless you cancel your policy or change your coverage).
-What will likely be affected during the coronavirus pandemic is how you interact with your insurance company.
+Your car insurance may be affected, but it will really depend on your insurance company.
+For example, some insurers are beginning to offer a percentage of paybacks on monthly premiums.
+What will also likely be affected during the coronavirus pandemic is how you interact with your insurance company.
 For example, meetings with a claims adjuster may be virtual instead of in person, or there may be longer wait times to speak to agents from your car insurance company.

 In this article:

-For the most part, your car insurance is not going to change during the COVID-19 pandemic, unless you make changes to your policy.
-And even though you will likely travel less during this time, you should still probably keep your car insurance policy as-is.
-Even if you’re not planning on using your car for the foreseeable future, you shouldn’t drop any of your coverage — you may need to drive in the event of an emergency, and you don’t want to be left unprotected.
+For the most part, your car insurance is not going to change during the COVID-19 pandemic unless your insurance company offers you discounts or paybacks on your premiums, or if you decide to make changes to your policy.
+Even though you will likely travel less during this time, you should still probably keep your car insurance policy as-is.
+If you’re not planning on using your car for the foreseeable future, you still shouldn’t drop any of your coverage — you may need to drive in the event of an emergency, and you don’t want to be left unprotected.
 That said, as more and more businesses close or work remotely, how you communicate with your insurance company may change slightly.

-During the COVID-19 pandemic companies are adapting quickly, but you may have increased wait times when communicating with representatives.
+Due changes required by the risks of COVID-19, companies are adapting quickly, but you may have increased wait times when communicating with representatives.
 Offices might also close or change their hours, for example, you may not be able to walk into your local State Farm office to meet with your insurance agent like you normally would.

 In order to keep customers and employees safe during this uncertain time, many businesses are enforcing new work from home policies (when feasible), and this includes the insurance industry.
 Most insurers are providing up-to-date information for their customers via email or their website, so you should keep an eye out for potential updates from your insurance company.